 UF Connect sites are not allowed to store any student or course data.
 That information should be limited to UF’s course management system, e-Learning.
-For sites that use course or grades, contact e-Learning Support Services to request an e-Learning course or project site.
+For sites that use course or grades, contact e-Learning Support Services.

 Information about faculty and staff may be used and securely stored on these sites.